ayaannshaikhh/flower-pot/README.md

 # Resources
 - Using HTML5/CSS3 for design and framework.
-- Using JavaScript for functionality -> potentially might just React.js
+- Using JavaScript for functionality -> potentially might use React.js